Dynamic Views - Scenario 3: Dependency View

 Select a Visualization in a folder.

-Click on the icon of a shape in a folder to insert it to the canvas.
+Click on the icon of a shape in a folder to insert it into the canvas.

-The icon will be insert including its name, id, class and folderid.
+The icon will be inserted including its name, id, class, and folderid.

-You only need to add at least the Relfolderid where the relationships are located.
-If you want not connected entities to be hidden add Opacity with a value of 0.
-In the example it has the value 10, which means that not related items will be very transparent.
+You only need to add, at least, the Relfolderid where the relationships are located.
+If you want not connected entities to be hidden, add Opacity with a value of 0.
+In the example, it has the value of 10, which means that not related items will be very transparent.

 Generate the View

-If you save your visualization, only the non generated items will be saved, so always you original visualization is saved.
+If you save your visualization, only the non-generated items will be saved, so always your original visualization is saved.